tanmayr9/Diabetes-Predcition/README.md

 #### We use only `Pregnancies`, `Glucose`, `BMI`, `Insulin`, `Age` for prediction.
 ---

-## Model
-You can learn more about the model in detail from [here](notebooks/Model.ipynb).
-The `RandomForestClassifier` model was chosen through experimentation and showed the best performance.
-The required hyperparameters were identified using the `optuna` optimizer.
-For the model to function, it needs `FeatureEngineering`, `WoEEncoding`, and `ColumnSelector` transformers, which are combined through a pipeline.
-`Cross-validation` and `ROC AUC` were used for model selection because the number of observations was small, and splitting into test/train sets would have been inaccurate.

-### About tarnsformers
-#### **1. FeatureEngineering**
-Transforms raw data into a format suitable for machine learning.
-This includes scaling, encoding, creating new features, or handling missing data.

 #### **2. WoEEncoding (Weight of Evidence Encoding)**
 Features must help to better explain the `Outcome` after WoE.
 The Weight of Evidence (WoE) for a category in a feature is calculated as: